 - Complete specified supplemental requirements.

 Specific physical requirements are necessary to perform dental hygiene functions.
-Details are provided in program information materials or may be obtained from the dean of student services.
+Details are provided in program information materials.

 Graduates are eligible to take the Dental Hygiene National Board and Northeast Regional Board examinations, both of which are required for licensure in Ohio.
 Licensure is mandatory for employment in Ohio as a dental hygienist.
 Other states may have different licensing requirements.

 According to Section 4715.21 of the Ohio Revised Code, applicants for licensure must submit to an FBI background check.